Charles Boyer: Personal life

-Boyer became a naturalized citizen of the United States on June 15, 1942, in Los Angeles.
+Boyer became a naturalized citizen of the United States on 15 June 1942, in Los Angeles.
 In addition to French and English, Boyer spoke Italian, German, and Spanish.

-Boyer married to British actress Pat Paterson, whom he met at a dinner party in 1934.
+Boyer married British actress Pat Paterson, whom he met at a dinner party in 1934.
 The two became engaged after two weeks of courtship and were married three months later.
 Later, they moved from Hollywood to Paradise Valley, Arizona.
 The marriage lasted 44 years until her death.
 The couple's only child, Michael Charles Boyer (9 December 1943 – 23 September 1965), died by suicide at age 21, after separating from his girlfriend.

 Death

 On 26 August 1978, Boyer died by suicide, aged 78, from an overdose of Seconal while at a friend's home in Scottsdale, Arizona.
 He was taken to the hospital in Phoenix, Arizona, where he died, two days after his wife's death from cancer.
 He was interred in Holy Cross Cemetery, Culver City, California, alongside his wife and son.